 A Method 1 BAL Assessment was undertaken to determine the BAL contours impacting the site.
-No lots are exposed to a predicted radiant heat flux above BAL-29.
+No residential lots are exposed to a predicted radiant heat flux above BAL-29.
+The business zoned lot will require a 13 metre setback from the northern boundary and the classified Scrub vegetation to achieve BAL-29 and lower.